gaidardzhiev/tortoise/readme.md

 TORTOISE is a simple CPU emulator implemented in C designed for educational purposes and to demonstrate the fundamentals of CPU architecture and instruction execution.
 The emulator models a minimalist 16 bit CPU with a small set of instructions, a fixed size memory space, and general purpose registers.

-The name TORTOISE represents:

-**Transparent Opcode Runtime for Threaded Operations and Instruction Set Emulation**

 ---

 ## Architecture